 Gather isn't the sort of store you open without a backstory

 As for Laura, she was brought up in a home where the heating only went on when icicles had formed on your nose.
-But it wasn’t until she stumbled across Earth.Food.Love in Totnes that her eyes opened to a whole world of simple, affordable, sustainable products.
+But it wasn’t until she stumbled across Earth.Food.Love in Totnes that her eyes opened to a world of simple, affordable, sustainable products.

-we're not perfect 'zero wasters'
+it's not about perfect 'zero waste'

 good for the planet, good for you